RichRelevance/scalaz-netty/README.md

 libraryDependencies += "org.scalaz.netty" %% "scalaz-netty" % "0.2"
 ```

-Builds are published for Scala 2.11.7 and 2.12.0-M2.
+Builds are published for Scala 2.11.8.
 The latest stable release is **0.2**.
 The upstream dependencies for this project include the following:

-- scalaz 7.1.3
+- scalaz 7.1.7
-- scalaz-stream 0.7.2a
+- scalaz-stream 0.8.0
-- scodec-bits 1.0.9
+- scodec-bits 1.0.12
-- netty 4.0.29.Final
+- netty 4.0.36.Final

 Snapshot releases follow the version scheme `master-<sha1>`, where the "`sha1`" component is the Git commit that was snapshotted.
 Not all commits will have corresponding snapshot releases.
 You can browse the list of snapshot releases [on bintray](https://bintray.com/rr/snapshots/scalaz-netty/view).